wp-plugins/formidable-pro-add-color-picker-field/readme.txt

 This plugin was developed and tested using WordPress 4.0 and [Formidable Pro Version 1.07.11](https://formidablepro.com/) by [Strategy11 ](http://strategy11.com/).
 It requires the Formidable Pro Plugin to be installed and activated before installation.

+**Please note:** *This is an independent plugin.
+Use at your own risk.
+This Plugin and its author are not affiliated with Formidable Pro or Strategy11.*

 == Installation ==

 1. Upload `formidable-color-picker.zip` to the `/wp-content/plugins/` directory and unzip it there, or use the WordPress Dashboard to install it.